AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootNamedSubgraph/README.md

      - in `AuthorRepository` rely on Spring `@EntityGraph` annotation to indicate the *entity graph* defined at the previous step

 **Using the dot notation (.)**\
-     - in `PublisherRepository` define an ad-hoc *entity graph* that fetches all publishers with associated books, and further, the authors associated with these books (e.g., `@EntityGraph(attributePaths = {"books", "books.author"})`.
+     - in `PublisherRepository` define an ad-hoc *entity graph* that fetches all publishers with associated books, and further, the authors associated with these books (e.g., `@EntityGraph(attributePaths = {"books.author"})`.

 -------------------------------